-Part prototype, part experiment, but entirely excellent, this mobile shelter was a design/build labor of love from its scrappy start to its rustic finish.
+Part prototype, part experiment, but entirely excellent, this portable tiny home was a design/build labor of love from its scrappy start to its rustic finish.

 After spending time downsizing and living in it himself, he has put the building up for sale … and unfortunately been criticized by some for his $64,000 asking price.
 Sure it is a lot per square foot, but unique and custom come at a cost – critics are of course welcome to construct their own.

-From its creator: “This tiny house on wheels is a synthesis of thoughtful design, detail-oriented craftsmanship, and a healthy dose of patience.
+“This is a little story about a little house.
+This tiny house on wheels is a synthesis of thoughtful design, detail-oriented craftsmanship, and a healthy dose of patience.
 Five years in the making (longer if you count the design time), this has been a labor of love and a playful experiment in alternative construction… and living.”